The Apprentice (2024 film): Development

 The film was first announced in May 2018.
 Gabriel Sherman, who had covered Donald Trump's 2016 presidential campaign as a journalist, was announced to be writing the screenplay.
-Sherman wanted to tell Donald Trump's "origin story" after speaking about the relationship between Trump and Roy Cohn with "people who had worked for Trump since the '80s".
+Sherman wanted to tell Trump's "origin story" after speaking about the relationship between Trump and Roy Cohn with "people who had worked for Trump since the '80s".
 During these conversations, Sherman learned about how Cohn had mentored Trump, who during his 2016 campaign, employed "strategies" that had been taught to him by Cohn.
-In 2022, Sebastian Stan signed on to play Donald Trump.
-To prepare for the role during pre-production, Stan listened to tapes of a younger Trump's voice as he did daily tasks, even practicing how his mouth moves, having a talent for imitating people since childhood.
-In addition to this, Stan thought about how he was told about the American Dream when, after moving from Romania to the United States, his mother took him to see New York City's skyscrapers.
+In that same year, Sherman finished writing a draft of the film.
+He and producer Amy Baer wanted to collaborate with a non-American director for the film since he wanted to combine his "insider" perspective with an "outsider point of view."
+After producer Guymon Casady recommended Sherman watch director Ali Abbasi's film Border (2018), he decided to collaborate with Abbasi for the project.
+By October 2023, Abbasi was confirmed to be joining the film as director and, as initially reported, co-writer.